Sylt-Shuttle mit Auto-Anhängern fährt mit Biokraftstoff | © DB AG/ Faruk Hosseini

 • A bus of the DB subsidiary Autokraft fueled with biofuel from residual and waste materials. | © DB AG/ Marc-Oliver Schulz

 At Regionalbus Braunschweig (RBB), all Deutsche Bahn buses operating in the Baddeckenstedt area (Lower Saxony) have been converted to run on HVO.
-In regional transport, we will be phasing out the last diesel bus by 2038.
-This is why biofuel is a central component of the diesel phase-out at DB Regio Bus.
+In regional transport, we will be phasing out the last fossil diesel bus by 2038.

-DB Schenker, for example, uses the biofuel for its European fleet, too.
-The first trucks that refuel with 100% HVO are already on the road for DB Schenker in Sweden with a This is green. label.
+In the logistics sector, DB Schenker uses the biofuel for its European truck fleet, for example.
+The first HVO-fueled vehicles are already on the road in Sweden.